typemiguel/WalnutiQ/WalnutiQ/README.md

   <h5>What each file or folder is for:</h5>
   - images
-     - model.MARK_II = images to be used for training.
+      + model = images to be used for training.
   - src
-    - model
+      + model
           - MARK_II = classes containing the core logic for the brain model.MARK_II,
                       Includes data structures for basic brain structures and algorithms that simulate how the brain learns.
-    - ConnectTypes = classes allow the different brain components in MARK II to connect to each other in a variety of ways.
+      + ConnectTypes = classes allow the different brain components in MARK II to connect to each other in a variety of ways.
-    - theory = contains a class MemoryClassifier.java(equivalent to a
+      + theory = contains a class MemoryClassifier.java(equivalent to a
                  multiclass SVM) capable of identifying what category a new image is in given a nervous system that has been trained on images from this category.
   - tests
-     - model
+      + model
           - MARK_II = test classes for all model.MARK_II classes
-     - ConnectTypes = test classes for all connect methods
+      + ConnectTypes = test classes for all connect methods
-     - theory = test classes for all theory classes
+      + theory = test classes for all theory classes
   - train
-     - model
+      + model
           - MARK_II = contains a class that demonstrates how to use the classes currently in the MARK II design.
   - .project = When writing your code use the IDE This file will allow all of your files to be organized in the correct folder.
   - MARKII_UML.jpg = UML diagram of all classes

 Most importantly, this research is made possible by the countless